microsoft/pxt-arcade/docs/javascript-games.md

     },
     {
         "name": "Ping!",
-        "description": "Bounce a ball in this 0-2 player game of ping-pong", "url": "/javascript-games/ping",
+        "description": "Return the ball with the paddle in this 0-2 player game of ping-pong", "url": "/javascript-games/ping",
         "cardType": "codeExample",
         "imageUrl": "/static/javascript-games/ping.png",